 Choose your location wisely

 Nepal is inarguably one of the most photogenic places on the planet.
-Just turn your head around, and everything in sight is a masterpiece waiting to be immortalised through your lenses.
+Just turn your head around, and everything in sight is a masterpiece waiting to be immortalized through your lenses.
 Everything here from lifestyle to nature to people is picture perfect.
 On average, a trail starts around 300 meters and reaches up to 5,400 meters, giving trekkers a fantastic theme variety.
 Also, wherever you decide to do overnight, opt for a place with a rooftop terrace.
 So that you don’t have to hunt for a vantage point early in the morning.

 Carry light gear